junxit/us-congress-bills-119/metadata.md

 - 2025-05-19 — Considered under suspension of the rules. (consideration: CR H2113-2115)
 - 2025-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
 1223.
 - 2025-05-19 — Mr. Fong moved to suspend the rules and pass the bill.
+- 2025-05-20 — Considered as unfinished business. (consideration: CR H2168)
+- 2025-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-05-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 11 (Roll no. 136). (text: 5/19/2025 CR H2113-2114)
+- 2025-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 11 (Roll no. 136). (text: 5/19/2025 CR H2113-2114)
+- 2025-05-21 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.